tcr/corollary/README.md

 # Porting Corrode to Rust

-The goal of this project is to make [Corrode, the C to Rust translator written in Haskell](https://github.com/jameysharp/corrode), and Language-C, the Haskell library and C AST it depends on, extensible by a more applicable audience: Rust developers.
-It aims to broaden development access to a critical piece of Rust's tooling and compelling draw: its C to Rust conversion tool.
+The goal of this project is to partially automate the translation of [Corrode, the C to Rust translator written in Haskell](https://github.com/jameysharp/corrode), and Language-C, the Haskell library and C AST it depends on, into Rust.
+It aims to broaden development to a larger and more relevant audience, and bolster the ecosystem around a critical piece of Rust's tooling: its C to Rust conversion tool.

-To accomplish this goal, this project has developed a compiler (Corollary) than can partially convert these libraries into Rust, letting contributors help by manually completing the conversion into idiomatic Rust code.
-Much like conversion process for Corrode itself!
+To accomplish this goal, this project has developed a Haskell to Rust compiler, Corollary, than can convert most of these libraries into Rust, letting contributors manually finish the conversion into idiomatic Rust code.
+Much like the usecase of Corrode itself!

-This project has incomplete, but very extensive, automated ports of Language-C and Corrode.
+This project has non-functional, but nearly complete, ports of [Language-C](https://github.com/tcr/corrode-but-in-rust/tree/master/parser-c) and [Corrode](https://github.com/tcr/corrode-but-in-rust/tree/master/rust-corrode) into Rust.
 Read on for how we can get to 100% working crates.

 ```
 git clone http://github.com/tcr/corrode-but-in-rust --recursive